Superego (band): 2015–2018: POW! Negro

 POW!
 Negro formed late in 2015.
 In August 2016, they won The Big Splash competition.
 Their debut single "Hidle Ho" was released in November 2016 and launched in Mojos Bar in Fremantle.

 In January 2017, the band opened the Southbound Festival.
 POW!
 Negro released their debut EP Jasmine & Licorice in July of the same year.

 The band supported Midnight Oil, Sampa The Great and Remi.

-2018–present: Superego & Nautilus
+2018–2023: Superego & Nautilus

 In July 2018, the band announced they had changed their name to Superego.
 In a statement, the group said they "have grown more than [they] ever thought [they] could have" adding "the next steps for the group will be as SUPEREGO.
 As a culturally and musically diverse group, we wanted a name that was representative and reflective of everyone and feel this new identity encapsulates us as a whole."

 Superego released the EP Nautilus in March 2020.

+2023–present: Debut Album Who Are You Hiding From?

+In June 2023, the band released their debut studio album Who Are You Finding From? featuring singles Chrome Face, Lies (with Sakidasumi), and DPOPN (with Mali Jo$e).
+The album was nominated and won in the Best Album category at the 2023 West Australian Music Industry Awards.